ibm-cloud-docs/vpc/file_storage_vpc_replication_create.md

    * If you specify a `cron-spec` expression, replications must be scheduled not less than 15 minutes.
 Enter the replication frequency in `cron-spec` format: minute, hour, day, month, and weekday.
 For example, to replicate every day at 5:30 PM you need to enter `30 17 * * *`.

 1. Encryption
-   * **Encryption in transit** is disabled by default, you can click the toggle to enable.
+   * **Encryption in transit** is disabled by default, you can click the toggle to enable it.
 For more information about this feature, see [Encryption in transit - Securing mount connections between file share and host](/docs/vpc?topic=vpc-file-storage-vpc-eit). |
    * When you replicate to another zone of the same region, the encryption is inherited from the primary share.
-If you specified customer-managed encryption, the key management system is shown along with the root key.
+If you selected customer-managed encryption, the key management system is shown along with the root key.
 You can't encrypt a replica share with a different key.
    * When you replicate to another region, the encryption type (provider-managed vs customer-managed) of the replica must match the source share.
 However, it is not inherited from the source, and you must select a Customer Root Key for your replica if the source share is protected by customer-managed encryption.

    | Field | Value |